What Does Flood Insurance Cover (and Not Cover) for a Rental Property?

 Lastly, another important thing to look into when buying flood insurance is your coverage amounts and what it fully entails.
 “Full replacement” insurance makes you think you are actually getting a full replacement when you technically might not be.

-Making the right decisions when it comes to flood insurance can be difficult, but Earl and Rhonda Bishop from Real Property Management Highland can be a great asset to your team.
+Making the right decisions when it comes to flood insurance can be difficult, but Real Property Management Highland can be a great asset to your team.
 We know to always expect the unexpected, so helping property owners to get the right amount of coverage for their investment portfolio is very important.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.